GiancarlosIO/GiancarlosIO/README.md

 * [webpack-nexus](https://github.com/GiancarlosIO/webpack-nexus): A CRA-like CLI to scaffold my personal projects.
 * [go-react-serverless-ssr-boilerplate](https://github.com/GiancarlosIO/go-react-serverles-ssr-boilerplate): A fullstack boilerplate that integrates go, webpack, react and serverless framework.
 * [xstate-react-calculator](https://github.com/GiancarlosIO/xstate-react-calculator): Calculator build with react and xstate.
+* [generate-index-file](https://github.com/GiancarlosIO/generate-index-file): A CLI to generate a index.ts file with the exported-values from a list of files or folders.
 * [nexus-changelog-generator](https://github.com/GiancarlosIO/nexus-changelog-generator): Generate a changelog file with your git commit history.
 * [react-apollo-generator](https://github.com/GiancarlosIO/react-apollo-generator): An experimental library that uses graphql-codegen to generate types and react-hooks with support for multiples graphql schemas.
 * [gorainbow](https://github.com/GiancarlosIO/gorainbow): Go package to get a rainbow string ready to print it to the terminal.